- In 2018, Americans reported 14.4 million cases of identity theft.1

 Protecting your Social Security number (SSN) is another important step you can take to safeguard all your financial holdings – from bank to credit card accounts.
 Here are some tips:

-Did you know that cyber criminals can use your health insurance information to see a doctor, get prescription drugs or file claims to your insurance provider?
-It may sound far-fetched, but 23% of the total data breaches in 2017 impacted medical or health care organizations.2
+Did you know that fraudsters can use your health insurance information to see a doctor, get prescription drugs or file claims to your insurance provider?
+It may sound far-fetched, but 35% of the total data breaches in 2018 impacted medical or health care organizations.2

 So, what’s the remedy?